Running can be a somewhat divisive sport, with people either vehemently loving or hating it.

 #4: Running May Reduce Your Sex Drive

-Running may alter your hormonal profile when done in high intensities, especially on a chronic basis.
+Running may alter your hormonal profile when done at high intensities (sprints and other high-intensity workouts), especially on a chronic basis.

 #5: Running May Increase the Risk Of Osteoarthritis

-If we have convinced you to start your running career, let us help you get started with our: How To Become A Runner Guide.
+If we have convinced you to start your running career and increase your fitness level, let us help you with our How To Become A Runner Guide.